 Upon completion of the M.S. in Biostatistics, the student should be prepared to function as a statistician or statistical consultant.
 Therefore the student must have an extensive understanding of statistical theory and practice and should be proficient in the application of statistical methods to one or more areas in the health sciences.
 At the completion of the M.S. degree in Biostatistics the graduate should be able to:

-- Demonstrate a broad knowledge and understanding of statistical theory and practice as applicable in the health sciences.
+- Demonstrate a broad knowledge and understanding of current statistical theory, methods, and practices in the health sciences

 A bachelor’s degree in mathematical, biological, or physical sciences is recommended.

 The applicant’s training should include three semesters of calculus, a course in linear algebra, and the ability to program in at least one computer language.
-Applicants will be asked to provide, as part of the application, transcript verification or a brief statement indicating whether and how the calculus and linear algebra prerequisites have been met, either through coursework at the University of Iowa (22M:025, 22M:026, 22M027, and 22M028) or through comparable regularly-scheduled coursework or independent study at other institutions.
+Applicants will be asked to provide, as part of the application, transcript verification or a brief statement indicating whether and how the calculus and linear algebra prerequisites have been met, either through coursework at the University of Iowa (MATH:1850, MATH:1860, MATH:2850, MATH:2700) or through comparable regularly-scheduled coursework or independent study at other institutions.

 |BIOS:5510||Biostatistical Computing||4 s.h.|

 *Preceptorship may be taken for only 1 s.h. if the student has sufficient experience in biostatistical collaborations, as determined by the student’s advisor and the Director of Graduate Studies.

 Complete 5-6 s.h. of elective courses, of which at least 3 s.h. must be in quantitative coursework (i.e., Statistics or Biostatistics).
 It is recommended that students consider a Biology/Public Health course as the other elective – particularly for those who have not had prior exposure to these areas.
 Electives must be approved by the advisor and the Director of Graduate Studies.